-Thomas Maier, United States, is an award-winning author and investigative journalist for Newsday in New York.
+Thomas Maier, United States, is an award-winning author and investigative journalist for Newsday and News 12 Long Island in New York.

 Maier joined Newsday in 1984, after working at the Chicago Sun-Times.